Applications for 2023-2024 will be accepted beginning August 23, 2023.

 A complete application will include:

 A letter of need explaining the purpose for the funds, the precise amount of the request, and why this support would make a difference in the scholarly or teaching goals of the applicant.
+The letter should make clear why this is a humanities-related project.
 Reference should also be made to why no other DRIF, departmental, or CAHSS support is available or sufficient to this need.

 A brief memo (1-2 paragraphs) of support from a Chair noting that all available departmental and CAHSS funds have been tapped first.
 In the case of part-time faculty, the chair should indicate the likelihood of that faculty member teaching for the department sometime during the academic semester or year following funding.